b-charles/pigs/smartconfig/README.md

 #### Struct

-The module handle structs and pointers to struct.
+The package handle structs and pointers to struct.
 Of course, the input of the method `Configure` should be a pointer so it has to be settable, and each field name should starts with an upper case for the same reason.
 Each field can be annoted with the tag `config` wich can defined the key to use (relative or absolute, see [the `Get` method of `NavConfig`](#configurers)).
 If no tag are found, the field name in lowercase is used as a relative sub key.
 The configurer search for each field which parser or configurer has to be used and can be called recursively.

 #### Slices

-The module also handles slices.
+The package also handles slices.
 Available keys are sorted, integer numbers in numerical order first, then other keys in lexicographical order, and the same parser or configurer is used for each sub key found.

 #### Maps